-Yellow Squash with Blistered Tomatoes: Another easy summer side dish that will bring smiles to the dinner table.
+Yellow Squash with Blistered Tomatoes.
 This yellow summer squash recipe with pan blistered tomatoes is a great way to use your garden goodies!

 A Yellow Squash Recipe and Seconds Chances.